 Let cool slightly, then cut and serve immediately.
 Enjoy!

-Assuming you are not a corned beef fan, that is!
+Definitely a fun, nontraditional St. Paddy’s Day idea … assuming you are not a corned beef fan, that is!

-Make sure to check out all of my Pizza recipes.
 There are so many delicious options, from my Pesto, Feta, and Veggie Pizza to my Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta … and so much more!

 What is your favorite kind of pizza?

 P.S.
 Learn how to turn this pizza into a Heart-Shaped Pizza, just like I enjoyed during my first San Francisco Valentine’s Day!